panda2134/ldso-notes/compilation.md

 By making ld.so dynamic, it can be loaded to other addresses by the kernel, implementing ASLR.
 A static version of ld.so cannot be moved around, which may interfere with other .so libraries to be loaded later.

-However, I cannot find a way to avoid using PLTs when calling from `start.s` to `main.c`, so we temporarily fall back to a static PIE version of ld.so (see `toolchain/` folder).
+However, I cannot find a way to avoid PLTs in the generated code when calling from `start.s` to `main.c`, so we temporarily fall back to a static PIE version of ld.so (see `toolchain/` folder).